Imamachi-n/Phrast/README.md

-# Phrast: The training app of English Speaking
+# Phrast: The training app for English

 **This was created during my time as a student at [Code Chrysalis](https://www.codechrysalis.io/).**

-Phrast is the training app of English Speaking for non-native speaker.
+Phrast is the training app for English for non-native speaker.

 ## Heroku sample app